 Intake manifold - Any mass produced cast intake manifold is permitted.
 Inlet manifold must use OEM bolt pattern and may not use spacers or adaptors to bolt up to heads to allow for differing deck heights in Ford production blocks.
+Manifold must be designed for deck height blocks.
 Manifold must be designed for deck height block used.